Snowdonia National Park

-Both Piggery Pottery and Tan y Ddraig also offer drinks and cakes in their respective cafes, giving you the chance to refresh after a tough afternoon’s browsing.
+Piggery Pottery and Tan y Ddraig also offer drinks and cakes in their respective cafes, allowing you to refresh after browsing through a tough afternoon.

 For a Taste of Adventure:

-While the chance to sit and paint a mug is a dream come true for many holidaymakers, for some, it just doesn’t quite hit the spot.
-Llanberis is a great place to visit for all kinds of travellers, and that includes those who enjoy a taste of adrenaline every now and again:
+While the chance to sit and paint a mug is a dream for many holidaymakers, it just doesn’t hit the spot for some.
+Llanberis is a great place to visit for all kinds of travellers, and that includes those who enjoy a taste of adrenaline now and again:

-Whether you’re an individual, in a group, or a couple, Ropeworks Active is a chance for an exciting and unforgettable afternoon’s adventuring – it will have you swinging, climbing, and scrambling across a variety of rope-based aerial adventure courses.
+Whether you’re an individual, in a group, or a couple, Ropeworks Active is a chance for an exciting and unforgettable afternoon’s adventuring – it will have you swinging, climbing, and scrambling across various rope-based aerial adventure courses.

-With ‘low ropes’ for younger members of the party (aged 3 and up) and the more challenging ‘high ropes’ courses for fully-grown explorers, Ropeworks caters to all adventurous sensibilities, by also offering other outdoor activities like climbing and gorge walking.
+With ‘low ropes’ for younger party members (aged three and up) and the more challenging ‘high ropes’ courses for fully-grown explorers, Ropeworks caters to all adventurous sensibilities by offering other outdoor activities like climbing and gorge walking.

-You can experience all of the above and more, safe in the knowledge that you’re in good hands; Ropeworks Active is fully accredited by the Adventure Activities Licensing Authority.
+You can experience all of the above and more, safe knowing you’re in good hands; Ropeworks Active is fully accredited by the Adventure Activities Licensing Authority.

 Vivian Diving Centre

 Situated in an old, flooded slate quarry, Vivian Diving Centre is a bit of a hidden gem for adventure seekers in Snowdonia.
-The natural conditions in the water of the quarry mean there is very little silt, which results in excellent visibility all year round – a quality many other dive sites lack.
+The natural conditions in the quarry’s water mean there is very little silt, which results in excellent year-round visibility – a quality many other dive sites lack.
 (Not to mention the sheer beauty of the surrounding area!)

-Ideal both for novice divers, or those with a bit more experience under their belt, Vivian Diving Centre has a maximum dive depth of 22 metres – which is about the same height/depth as a 6-7 storey building.
+Ideal both for novice divers or those with a bit more experience, Vivian Diving Centre has a maximum dive depth of 22 metres – about the same height/depth as a 6-7 storey building.
 Gulp!

-We think that it is fair to say that the majority of people who come to Llanberis come with the intention of climbing Snowdon.
-We quickly realised from our short visit that there are so many other wonderful activities available that cater to a wide range of tastes.
+We think it is fair to say that most people who come to Llanberis come to climb Yr Wyddfa.
+We quickly realised from our short visit that so many other fantastic activities are available that cater to a wide range of tastes.